gsi-ee/dabc/plugins/hadaq/doc/trb3_package.md

 histograms produced by stream framework inside DABC process.
 One could display, superimpose and monitor them.

+When terminal module is enabled (default on), it also provides information about progress of TDC calibration.
+One could request generic state for all TDC with request:

+    wget http://localhost:8090/EventBuilder/Terminal/State/value/get.json -O state.json

+If calibration peformed for all TDCs, "Ready" string will be returned, otherwise "Init"

 # Usage of hadaq API in other applications